-Definition: These practices are only applicable on converted cropland.
-Linear wooded areas that help filter nutrients, sediments and other pollutants from runoff as well as remove nutrients from groundwater.
-The recommended buffer width is 100 feet, with a 35 feet minimum width required.
+Definition: Agricultural riparian forest buffers are linear wooded areas along rivers, stream and shorelines.
+Forest buffers help filter nutrients, sediments and other pollutants from runoff as well as remove nutrients from groundwater.
+The recommended buffer width for riparian forest buffers (agriculture) is 100 feet, with a 35 feet minimum width required.

-15.a.
-Narrow Forest Buffers: These practices are only applicable on converted cropland.
-Linear strips of wooded areas maintained on agricultural land between the edge of fields and streams, rivers or tidal waters that help filter nutrients, sediment and other pollutants from runoff.
-Narrow forest buffer strips are between 10 and 35 feet in width.
+- 15.a.
+Narrow Forest Buffers: Linear strips of wooded areas maintained on agricultural land between the edge of fields and streams, rivers or tidal waters that help filter nutrients, sediment and other pollutants from runoff.
+Narrow grass buffers are between 10 and 35 feet in width. - 15.b.
+Streamside Forest Buffers: Converts streamside areas to forest.
+In the model, converts degraded riparian pasture to hay without nutrients.
+This should be used with Stream Access Control with Fencing to convert from hay without nutrients to forest.